 Brett’s background is in manufacturing.
 He worked as Vice-President of Trace Die Cast, a company in Bowling Green that employs hundreds of people in the automotive supply business.
 Brett’s outlook is shaped by his experience in the real world – he knows what government can do to help small businesses, and what it often does to hurt them.
-Brett has a real understanding of how government over-taxes and overregulates small companies and the workers who depend on them for good paying jobs.
+Brett understands how government over-taxes and overregulates small companies and the workers who depend on them for good paying jobs.
 Brett believes in lower taxes and has fought to reduce the red tape that often impedes job creation.

 Brett was elected to Kentucky’s State Senate in 1998 and served there until his election to Congress in 2008.
 As a State Senator, Brett compiled a strong record of standing up for the unborn and fighting for affordable health care for Kentuckians.
 Brett voted to cut taxes while also supporting investments in Kentucky’s infrastructure and education system.
 Brett is involved in public service because he feels it is our generation’s responsibility to leave a better world behind for our children and grandchildren, just as our parents and grandparents did for us.

 In his third term in Congress, Brett serves on one of the most important committees in the U.S. House – the Energy and Commerce Committee – where he has led the charge against Obamacare, voting to repeal a law that is driving up health care costs and putting government bureaucrats between patients and doctors.
 Brett strongly opposed Obamacare because it cut $500 billion out of Medicare to pay for a new entitlement program.
 Brett believes there are better, market-based solutions to lower the cost of health care and expand coverage to more Americans, including allowing the purchase of health care across state lines.
 Obamacare is driving up the cost of health care for families and small businesses, and Brett is fighting for a smarter approach.